edwarddramirez/dmbinaries/supplement/README.md

 # Supplementary Material
-This file contains relevant discussion, derivation, etc. to better understand some of the things to develop our code.
+This file contains relevant discussion, derivation, etc. to better understand some of the things we used to develop our code.

 ### 1. Structure Function Derivations
 * Main Directory: u_fcts